-For the specific case where the security has not been traded over the quarter, and thus the value of transactions is 0, the VWAP should be left blank.
+For the specific case where the security has not been traded over the quarter, enter the 'Current Price' value in the VWAP field.

-Volume weighted average price for both debt and equity should be reported unrounded and as accurately as possible.
 If reporting equity, please leave the debt field blank and vice-versa, with the exception of non-participating preference shares where the equity price field should be populated.
 For any given security, only one VWAP field should be populated.